ChrisWhealy/Cordova-Create/README.md

   An object containing the `host` and `port` for `http` proxy access.

   * `https : Object`
   An object containing the `host` and `port` for secure proxy access.
-If the Boolean property `secureProxyUsesHttp` is set to true, then the values of this object will be ignored
+If the Boolean property `secureProxyUsesHttp` is set to true, then the property values in this object will be ignored.

 * `adjustConfigXml : Boolean`

-  A Boolean to indicate whether or not the Cordova's project's `config.xml` file should be adjusted.
+  A Boolean to indicate whether or not the Cordova project's `config.xml` file should be adjusted.

 * `configXmlWidget : [Object]`

-  An array of objects representing the new or updated elements within the `<widget>` element found inside the `config.xml` file.
+  An array of objects representing the new or updated elements to be inserted into the `<widget>` element found inside the `config.xml` file.

 To change the project's configuration, edit the file, providing your own values for the configuration options described above.